XavierCLL/gfsDownload/README.md

 # gfsDownload

 Tools for downloading gfs meteo parameters modelling estimation on an area and on a specific time.
-GFS is a product of NCEP,NOAA and provide a full range of product which are describe in http://www.nco.ncep.noaa.gov/pmb/products/gfs/
+GFS is a product of NCEP, NOAA and provide a full range of product which are describe in http://www.nco.ncep.noaa.gov/pmb/products/gfs/